If you want to apply for Define Art, follow the steps as mentioned on this page:

 For more information regarding the tuition fee please click the link below.

 Please make sure to read the information about the additional requirements for international applicants through the link listed below.
-And more information regarding the tuition fee you can consult the page listed below as well.

-Apply at Studielink
+Register at Studielink

-Apply at WdKA
+Apply to WdKA

-If you are a NON-EU student and wish to apply for the Holland Scholarship, you are asked to send in a letter of motivation to email@example.com.
-Please state in the subject of the email “Scholarship” and the bachelor you are applying for.
-Apart from your motivation to apply for the Holland Scholarship, please make sure the letter states the following information: - Full Name - Bachelor you are applying for - Student number Please keep the letter to a maximum of 1,5 page (A4)Scholarships for non-EU students
+If you are a Non-EU student and want to apply for the Holland Scholarship, you are asked to send in a letter of motivation to email@example.com.
+Please state in the subject of the email “Scholarship” and the Bachelor you are applying for.
+Apart from your motivation for applying for the Scholarship, we need the following information in your letter: - Full Name - The Bachelor you are applying to - Student number Keep the letter to a maximum of 1,5 pages (A4) Please note that the number of scholarships we can hand out are limited, so unfortunately not everyone who meets the requirements will receive a scholarship.Scholarships for non-EU students